jibi0059/creative-coding-final-project/README.md

 ## Part 2: Techniques

-The project combines multiple p5.js techniques to transform Monet’s *A Seascape, Shipping* by Moonlight from a static painting into a living and interactive digital environment.
-Each mechanic contributes a different computational approach while sharing a common visual space.
+The project combines several p5.js techniques to transform Monet's *A Seascape, Shipping by Moonlight* from a static painting into a living and interactive digital environment.
+Each mechanic has its own script file and contributes a different kind of behaviour to the shared canvas.

 ### Time-Based Animation

-Time-based animation is used to transform Monet's original painting from a single static moment into a continuously evolving environment.
-Using p5.js timing systems, interpolation (`lerp()`), and cyclical values, the sky gradually transitions through dawn, daytime, sunset, and night.
-Environmental elements such as the sun, moon, stars, boat, and lighthouse respond to these changes, creating different moods and visual conditions throughout the experience.
-Rather than presenting a fixed scene, the passage of time becomes part of the artwork itself, allowing the seascape to continuously evolve and reveal new atmospheric states.
+The time-based mechanic uses a repeating p5.js time cycle to move the scene through night, dawn, day, dusk, and back to night.
+A shared scene state controls the sky colour, sun position, moon position, star visibility, boat movement, lighthouse body colour, lighthouse beam, and light reflections, so all of these elements remain synchronized.

+Interpolation is used throughout this mechanic to avoid sudden visual jumps.
+For example, `lerp()` gradually moves the sun and moon along their arcs, while colour interpolation blends the sky and celestial colours between night, sunrise, midday, sunset, and moonlight.
+The lighthouse also uses the same time cycle: it remains inactive in daylight, then begins glowing at night and sweeps a soft beam across the sea.
+This makes time feel like an active force within the artwork rather than a simple background animation.

 ### Perlin Noise and Generative Motion

-Perlin Noise is used to create smooth and natural movement throughout both the ocean and cloud systems.
-Unlike traditional random values, Perlin Noise generates gradual and continuous changes that produce more organic motion.
-In the ocean, hundreds of independently generated brushstroke particles move through a shared noise field, creating the appearance of flowing water and shifting currents.
-In the sky, cloud objects use similar noise-driven movement to drift naturally across the scene.
+Perlin noise is used to create smooth and natural movement throughout the ocean and cloud systems.
+Unlike abrupt random values, Perlin noise produces gradual changes, which helps the water and clouds feel more organic.
+In the ocean, generated marks and particles move through noise-based motion fields to suggest flowing water, shifting currents, foam, and wave energy.
+In the sky, cloud forms drift and change slowly so they sit naturally over the time-based sky.

-Generative systems and randomness are used to control the position, size, speed, lifespan, and behaviour of wave particles and clouds.
-As particles leave the visible area or reach the end of their lifespan, they are recycled and regenerated, allowing the environment to continuously evolve without repeating exact patterns.
-Additional boat ripple effects respond to movement from the input mechanic, creating expanding water disturbances that strengthen the connection between user interaction and the surrounding environment.
+Random values are used by the Perlin mechanic to vary the initial positions, sizes, speeds, lifespans, and visual qualities of waves, particles, and clouds.
+These generated elements are recycled over time, so the sea continues to evolve without repeating exactly.
+This gives the scene a more painterly and unstable surface, echoing the brushwork and atmosphere of the source painting.

 ### Audio Input and Sound Mapping

 The audio mechanic uses the p5.Sound library and `p5.AudioIn()` to capture live microphone input.
-Sound levels are analysed using `mic.getLevel()` and mapped to environmental variables through interpolation and value remapping.
-Louder sounds increase wave height, wave speed, foam intensity, rainfall, and lightning activity, while quieter sounds gradually return the environment to a calmer state.
+Sound levels are analysed with `mic.getLevel()` and mapped to environmental variables using `map()`, `constrain()`, and smoothing values.
+Louder sounds increase the intensity of the storm ocean, including stronger wave motion, more foam, heavier rain, and lightning effects.
+Quieter sound levels gradually return the atmosphere toward a calmer state.

-Rather than visualising sound directly, audio is translated into environmental behaviour.
-Human voices, clapping, and surrounding sounds become forces that influence the atmosphere of the seascape, allowing the audience to actively shape the intensity of the storm.
-This approach strengthens immersion and transforms the artwork into a responsive environment that reacts to human presence in real time.
+Rather than visualising sound as a separate equaliser or waveform, the project translates audio into environmental behaviour.
+Human voices, clapping, and surrounding sounds become forces that affect the weather and sea surface, allowing the audience to shape the mood of the seascape in real time.

 ### User Interaction

 User interaction allows the audience to directly control parts of the seascape through mouse and keyboard input.
-Mouse events are used to detect hovering, clicking, and dragging over interactive elements such as the sun, moon, and boat.
+Mouse movement and clicking are used to detect when the viewer hovers over or drags the sun, moon, or boat.
 Dragging the sun or moon manually adjusts the time-of-day cycle, while dragging the boat repositions it across the sea.
-Visual hover highlights and cursor changes guide the audience toward interactive areas.
+Visual hover highlights guide the audience toward interactive elements.

 The input mechanic also uses keyboard controls, allowing the user to press SPACE to pause or resume the experience and R to reset the scene.
-Technically, the mechanic connects with the time system through JavaScript monkey-patching, allowing user input to temporarily override the sky’s time cycle while still keeping other elements, such as the boat, connected to the wider scene.
-This turns the audience from passive viewers into active participants who can shape the artwork’s atmosphere in real time.
+It connects to the time system so the audience can temporarily take control of the sky cycle while the wider scene remains coherent.
+This turns the audience from passive viewers into active participants who can shape the atmosphere of the artwork.

 ### Generative Systems and Randomness

 Generative techniques are used throughout the project to create variation and prevent repetitive behaviour.
-Randomised values control the movement, position, timing, and appearance of environmental elements such as clouds, rain, ripples, foam, and atmospheric effects.
-This ensures that the artwork continuously changes over time and that no two interactions produce exactly the same outcome.
+Randomised values and reusable particle systems control the movement, position, timing, and appearance of clouds, rain, ripples, foam, storm marks, and atmospheric effects.
+This keeps the artwork changing over time while still remaining visually connected to the same seascape.

 ### Layered Visual Composition

-The project is constructed using multiple visual layers that are rendered sequentially within a shared p5.js canvas.
-The time-based sky forms the background, Perlin-generated clouds and ocean create environmental motion, audio-driven storm effects modify the atmosphere, and user-generated interactions sit above these layers.
-This layered approach allows each mechanic to operate independently while contributing to a unified visual experience.
+The project is constructed through multiple visual layers rendered in sequence within a shared p5.js canvas.
+The time-based sky is drawn first as the background.
+Perlin-generated clouds and sea movement sit above it, audio-driven storm effects add atmospheric intensity, and the time-based foreground objects such as the lighthouse, land, boat, and light reflections are drawn above the water so they remain visible.
+User-input highlights and interactions sit on top of these layers.
+This structure allows each mechanic to stay modular while still forming one unified scene.

 Together, these techniques transform Monet’s original painting into a responsive digital environment that evolves through time, sound, generative motion, and audience interaction.